sandraschi/notion-mcp/UPGRADE_SUMMARY.md

 - All tools already use docstring-based documentation (no description= parameters)
 - Makefile updated to use ruff instead of black/isort for consistency
 - Austrian efficiency principles maintained throughout upgrade
+- Lazy initialization ensures compatibility with Cursor and other MCP clients